brighton404/brighton/README.md

-# brighton404.github.io

-Hello there

-# UI/UX Designer Portfolio Website
+## Portfolio Website

-Welcome to my UI/UX Designer Portfolio!
-This website serves as a showcase of my design work and skills.
+This website serves as a showcase of who i am, my design work and skills.
 Whether you're a potential employer, collaborator, or just an enthusiast, I hope you find inspiration and insight into my creative process here.

-## Navigation
+### Navigation

-- **Home:** Explore a curated selection of my best design projects.
+**Home:** Explore a curated selection of my best design projects.
-- **About:** Get to know a bit about me and what I do.
+**About:** Get to know a bit about me and what I do.

-## Contact

-You can reach me through the links on the website.
+**Figma** `yet to be integrated`

-## Technologies Used
+### Technologies Used

-This website was created using a combination of modern web technologies, ensuring a smooth and engaging user experience.
+This website was created using a combination of modern web technologies, ensuring a smooth and engaging user experience. <br/>
 The technologies include HTML5, CSS3 and JavaScript.
-The website is optimized for various devices and screen sizes, so you can explore my portfolio on your desktop, tablet, or smartphone.
+The website is optimized for various devices and screen sizes.

-## Feedback
+### Feedback

-I'd love to hear your thoughts about my work or this website.
+I'd love to hear your thoughts about my work or this website. <br/>
 Your feedback and suggestions are highly valuable to me, and I'm always looking for ways to improve and grow as a designer.

-Thank you for visiting, and I hope you enjoy your journey through my portfolio!
+Thank you for visiting.

 Sincerely,
 [Julius Brighton]